seriaati/hoyo-codes/README.md

 # hoyo-codes

- API to get redemption codes from Hoyoverse games.
+ API to get gift codes from Hoyoverse games.